ocean eco watch

 Initial designs and painpoints

-Based on the survey and the user interviews, the initial designs have been reviewed and several insights have been summarized below.
+Based on the survey, the user interviews and usability test of the initial design, several insights have been summarized below.

 Outdated UI design